Lord of the Flies (The X-Files): Broadcast and reception

 "Lord of the Flies" first premiered on the Fox network in the United States on December 16, 2001.
 "Lord of the Flies" earned a Nielsen household rating of 6.2, meaning that it was seen by 6.2% of the nation's estimated households and was viewed by 6.54 million households, and 9.9 million viewers.
 "Lord of the Flies" was the 51st most watched episode of television that aired during the week ending December 16.
 The episode eventually aired on BBC Two in the United Kingdom on December 1, 2002.

 The episode received mixed reviews from television critics.
 Jessica Morgan of Television Without Pity gave the episode a "C" grade rating.
-She derided the show's need to place The X-Files logo in the teaser, but ultimately concluded that the episode was a "decent [one] to recap".
+She derided the Fox network's decision to place The X-Files logo over the pre-titles teaser, but ultimately concluded that the episode was a "decent [one] to recap".
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one-and-a-half stars out of five.
 The two argued that the entry was trying to "be a 'Rain King' or a 'Terms of Endearment' and would like to recapture the sweet and charming feel of those early Season Six experiments."
 However, they noted that because the show was in a different stage—Mulder and Scully were no longer the focus of the show's attention—that "the same style falls flat on its face".
 Furthermore, Shearman and Pearson complained that "The X-Files is draining the trough of teenage angst again".
 M.A.
 Crang, in his book Denying the Truth: Revisiting The X-Files after 9/11, felt that the teaser "intrigues for a moment", but that the competing elements of "quirky humour, body horror and teen love story quickly sink this disappointing outing."